ko wai mātou?

-In 1974 a Commission of Inquiry into Māori Reserved Land, the Sheehan Commission, reported to parliament.
-The commission was largely concerned with the perpetual leasehold (LIP) dimension of Māori Reserved Land and the associated injustice imposed on Māori Land owners.
-One of the commissioners, Rolland O’Regan, a well-recognised expertise in both LIP and land valuation policy, had a major influence on the commission’s findings and report.
+In 1974 a Commission of Inquiry into Māori Reserved Land was submitted to parliament concerning the perpetual leasehold (LIP) dimension of Māori Reserved Land and the associated injustice imposed on Māori Land owners.

 |003||Malcolm Short||Te Arawa||2015|